fuse-box/fuse-box/docs/quantum.md

 })
 ```

-As you can see lots of happening here.
+As you can see, a lot is happening here.

 Let's look at the same code built with Quantum: